mindplace/stack-for-yourself/_posts/2016-01-01-sql-cheatsheet.md

 SELECT MIN(downloads) FROM fake_apps;

 SELECT name, category, MIN(downloads) FROM fake_apps GROUP BY category;
-# return names of apps that have been downloaded the least number of times in each category

 SELECT AVG(downloads) FROM fake_apps;
-# finds average number of downloads for an app in the database

 SELECT price, AVG(downloads) FROM fake_apps GROUP BY price;
-# calculate the average num of downloads at each price
-f

 SELECT price, ROUND(AVG(downloads), 2) FROM fake_apps GROUP BY price;
-# rounds average downloads to a float with two decimal places; just ROUND returns a float with a .0

 Multiple tables

 SELECT * FROM albums JOIN artists ON albums.artist_id = artists.id;

-# results win two tables being merged into one on those values
+## Notes

-# Primary Key: column that serves as unique identifier for row in the table; values must be unique and not NULL
-# Foreign Key: column that contains the primary key to another table i the database, used to identify a particular row in referenced foreign table.
+Primary Key: column that serves as unique identifier for row in the table; values must be unique and not NULL Foreign Key: column that contains the primary key to another table i the database, used to identify a particular row in referenced foreign table.
-# Joins: combine data from multiple table during queries.
+Joins: combine data from multiple table during queries.
-# INNER JOIN: combine rows from different tables if JOIN condition is true
-# LEFT OUTER JOIN return every row in the left table, and if join conditions are not met, NULL values are used to full in the columns from the RIGHT table.
+INNER JOIN: combine rows from different tables if JOIN condition is true LEFT OUTER JOIN return every row in the left table, and if join conditions are not met, NULL values are used to full in the columns from the RIGHT table.
-# AS is a keyword that allows you to rename a column or table using a given alias.
+AS is a keyword that allows you to rename a column or table using a given alias.